-Her work has taken her to more than 70 countries over the last decade, during which time she has developed a unique knowledge on the inherent conflicts facing developed economies, as well as the interaction between politics, international finance and developing markets.
+Dr. Dambisa Moyo is a global economist and author who analyzes the macroeconomy and international affairs.
+She advises companies, corporate boards, CEOs and management on investment decisions, capital allocation and risk management.
+Her work has taken her to more than 70 countries over the last decade, during which time she has developed a unique knowledge on the inherent conflicts facing developed economies, as well as the interaction between politics, international finance and global markets.

 She is an avid tennis fan and has run numerous half marathons and marathons.